rajavardhan19/rajavardhan19/README.md

 # 💫 About Me:
-I am a Software Engineer/n
+I am a Software Engineer
 Nagarjuna College Of Engineering And Technology

 ## 🌐 Socials: